-Part one of our vanadium series focuses on the invention, use and applications of vanadium as an energy storage unit.
+Part one of our three-part vanadium series focuses on the invention, use and applications of vanadium as an energy storage unit.

 Vanadium is an abundant silvery-gray metal, cousin to niobium and tantalum, that is primarily mined in China, Russia, South Africa and Brazil.
 Part one of our vanadium coverage will focus on the invention, use and applications of vanadium batteries.

 While there has been a lot of discussion around which metals will be used in electric vehicle (EV) batteries, predominantly in the nickel, cobalt and lithium space, the EV sector isn’t the only one that needs to secure a long term sustainable, green and efficient energy supply.

 Vanadium has been pegged as an up and coming energy storage metal especially in relation to large scale applications due to its ability to store extensive amounts of energy.

 Invented decades ago, vanadium redox flow batteries, or VRFBs, have only recently gained popularity as a contender for large scale energy storage.
 VRFBs are a viable option for large scale storage because they are able to provide hundreds of megawatt hours at grid scale.
 Meaning, they are able to be charged thousands of times without losing capacity, while holding large amounts of energy.